sepsyk/JavaSampleApps/README.md

 2. Clone the sources from Github
 3. Build the sources: mvn clean install
 4. Run the service in an embedded Jetty container: mvn jetty:run

+Alternatively, use the Dockerfile placed in the root to run the service in Docker.